3. Put the order on hold and confirm it

 • 52.211.243.177

-Tips for working with the IPN in development environments
+Tips for development environments

 Using tunnels

-For example you could expose port 3000 with:
+For example, expose port 3000 with:

 $ ngrok http 3000

-Ngrok will generate a unique url in order to expose the desired port.
-For example, if ngrok assigns you http://12345678.ngrok.io your notify_url could be http://12345678.ngrok.io/checkout/sequra-ipn.
+Ngrok generates a unique URL for your port.
+For example, if ngrok gives you http://12345678.ngrok.io, your notify_url would be http://12345678.ngrok.io/checkout/sequra-ipn.